skylinejs/skyline/apps/docs/docs/introduction.md

 This is an undesirable state of existence.
 SkylineJS was created to guide you out of this chaos in two simple steps:

-1. Education: an in-depth explanation of why you should do something a certain way.
+1. **Education**: an in-depth explanation of why you should do something a certain way.
-2. Code: provide you with the necessary code to act on the knowledge you just gained.
+2. **Code**: provide you with the necessary code to act on the knowledge you just gained.

 Ideally, your framework + SkylineJS should take care of all the basic scaffolding your application needs, everything else is domain-specific functionality that depends on the particular features you would like to build (e.g., remote controlling your toaster via a REST API).